 Not all sports are created equal but players need one common factor to succeed in all kinds of sports: concentration.
-Organization and lack of distraction are two main keys of concentration that is needed for sports success.
+Organization and lack of distraction are the two main keys of concentration that is needed for sports success.
 Consequently, not all sports play well with ADHD characteristics.
 For children with ADHD, the most difficult opponent to have in a playing field are themselves.
 Challenges that ADHD kids experience in the classroom and at home will be the same challenges they will have in the playing field.
 Sports is one of the most productive things that active kids can excel in.
 It can be a great help to control the symptoms of ADHD.
 ADHD kids Sports, which requires exercise and physical activity increase production of dopamine and norepinephrine which can help in easing the symptoms of ADHD such as hyperactivity.

 However, for many kids with ADHD, playing the sports itself is as difficult as beating an opponent.
-ADHD is commonly characterized by these traits, hindering many kids with ADHD in their sports success: distractibility and inattention, impulsivity, lack of organizational skills, difficulty in following instructions, and low tolerance for frustration.
+ADHD is commonly characterized by these traits, hindering many kids with ADHD in their sports success: distractibility and inattention, impulsivity, lack of organizational skills, difficulty in following instructions, and a low tolerance for frustration.

 Distractibility and inattention.
 Kids with attention deficit disorder struggle to pay attention during sports that require to pay attention during periods in which they are not in participation.
 They are inclined to daydream and fool around during intervals.

 Impulsivity.
 ADHD kids usually act before thinking rather than think of strategies and techniques to apply during gameplay.
 They may also have difficulty waiting in line for their turn during practices.

 Low tolerance for frustration.
 Losing is always part of the game.
 Unfortunately, for kids with ADHD, this may be a hard fact to accept.
 Losing to an opponent may give triggers to anger, tantrums and rages, which can be a cause of aggressive behaviours.